Tôn Thất Đính: Post-Diệm

-Following the coup, a Military Revolutionary Council (MRC) was formed, comprising 12 generals including Đính, each of whom had equal voting power.
+Following the coup, a Military Revolutionary Council (MRC) was formed, comprising 12 generals, including Đính, each of whom had equal voting power.
 They appointed a cabinet mainly consisting of civilians led by Prime Minister Nguyễn Ngọc Thơ, who had been the titular Vice President under Diệm. Đính was initially made interior minister, but Thơ was said to have personally opposed the appointment.
 Eventually Minh, the head of the military junta, struck a compromise whereby Đính was made Security Minister and Administrative Affairs, which partially covered the interior ministry.
 He was the 2nd Deputy Chairman of the MRC behind Minh and Đôn.
 However, tension persisted as Thơ's civilian government was plagued by infighting.
-According to Thơ's assistant, Nguyễn Ngọc Huy, the presence of Đôn and Đính in both the civilian cabinet and the MRC paralyzed the governance process. Đính and Đôn were subordinate to Thơ in the civilian government, but as members of the MRC they were superior to him.
+According to Thơ's assistant, Nguyễn Ngọc Huy, the presence of Đôn and Đính in both the civilian cabinet and the MRC paralysed the governance process. Đính and Đôn were subordinate to Thơ in the civilian government, but as members of the MRC, they were superior to him.
 When Thơ gave a cabinet order with which the generals disagreed, they went to the MRC and gave a counter-order. Đính and the new national police chief, General Xuân, were accused of arresting people en masse, before releasing them in return for bribes and pledges of loyalty.
 The junta performed indecisively and was heavily criticised, especially Minh, who was viewed as being too apathetic towards his country's situation.
 During the MRC's tenure, South Vietnam suffered more and more losses to the Vietcong.

 Policies

-Đính was reported to have celebrated his new positions by making conspicuous appearances at Saigon nightclubs and dancing, having lifted Madame Nhu's bans on such activities.
-He reportedly kissed the bar dancers and ordered champagne for all present. Đính's brash behavior caused public relations problems for the junta.
-In interviews with The Washington Post and The New York Times, he claimed that he took a leading role in the coup because "we would have lost the war under Diệm" and saying that he participated "not for personal ambition, but for the population, the people and to get rid of Nhu".
+Đính was reported to have celebrated his new positions by making conspicuous appearances at Saigon nightclubs and dancing, having lifted Madame Nhu's ban on such activities.
+He reportedly kissed the bar dancers and ordered champagne for all present. Đính's brash behaviour caused public relations problems for the junta.
+In interviews with The Washington Post and The New York Times, he claimed that he took a leading role in the coup because "we would have lost the war under Diệm" and said that he participated "not for personal ambition, but for the population, the people and to get rid of Nhu".
 He claimed to have been the "specialist ... [who] gave the orders in only thirty minutes", keeping the plans "all in his head".
-In an exclusive interview with Herndon, he said "You are the one who started it all, who drove me into making the coup.
+In an exclusive interview with Herndon, he said, "You are the one who started it all, who drove me into making the coup.
 You are the hero of the revolution."
 This was a reference to Herndon's sarcastic reference to Đính as a "great national hero" after the general took credit for the pagoda raids.
-He also courted controversy with anti-American remarks, stating "On August 21, I was governor of Saigon and loyal to Diem; on November 1, I was governor of Saigon and fighting Diem; maybe in the future I'll be governor of Saigon and fighting against the Americans."
+He also courted controversy with anti-American remarks, stating, "On August 21, I was governor of Saigon and loyal to Diem; on November 1, I was governor of Saigon and fighting Diem; maybe in the future I'll be governor of Saigon and fighting against the Americans."